Master of Engineering (MEng)

 - Finite element modeling of advanced materials for manufacturing processes

-- Bachelor’s degree from a recognized college or university
+- Bachelor’s degree in engineering, or related field, from a recognized college or university

 - English proficiency minimums: